jonesn/simplex/README.md

 ## Todo

+ - Get the printer to write out the zj and cj rows.
+ - Tests for
+ - Do for equalities and minimisation problems as well.

+## Done

  - Create slack form of constraints.
  - See if insta parse can go back and forward from the grammar.
 It can't.
  - Send through a list of strings, one per constraint and then work out the number of variables that would be needed.
-   - Do for equalites and minimisation problems as well.

 ## License